 Step 3.
 Click "Yes" to open DiskPart.

-To run CHKDSK on a locked drive, you should first unlock the drive by using CMD command or a third-part write-protection removal tool.
-You may refer to Remove Write Protection on Windows 10/8/7 for a guide.
+To run CHKDSK on a locked drive, unlock the drive using a CMD command or a third-party write-protection removal tool, then follow the guide on Remove Write Protection on Windows 10/8/7.

 After this, you can follow the next steps to run CHKDSK: